UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

     In [5]: type(C)
     Out[5]: type

-A class is a type -- interesting!
+.. note:: A class is a type -- interesting!
+Remember how everything is an object in Python? well, every object is of a certain type.
+There are the built-in types that you are used to: integers, strings, lists, ....
+When you create a new class, you are creating a new type, and it is exactly the same as the built in ones.

-It is created when the statement is run -- much like ``def``.
+The class is created when the ``class`` statement is run -- much like ``def`` creates a function object.

-So we now have a new type, or class -- it doesn't have any actual functionality, though by default all classes "inherit" from ``object``.
+So we now have a new type, or class -- it doesn't have any actual functionality yet, though by default all classes "inherit" from ``object``.
 In doing so they get some minimal functionality from that:

 .. code-block:: ipython